-&lt;sup>1 15 U.S.C.
+1 15 U.S.C.
 78s(b)(1).

-&lt;sup>2 17 CFR 240.19b-4.
+2 17 CFR 240.19b-4.

-This rule filing contains the proposed Customer Code, the text of which is attached as Exhibit 2.
+This rule filing contains the proposed Industry Code, the text of which is attached as Exhibit 2.3

 A chart comparing the current Code and the proposed Customer Code is attached as Exhibit 3.

-An old-to-new conversion guide is attached as Exhibit 4.
-Proposed corresponding amendments to NASD's Discovery Guide are attached as Exhibit 5.
+An old-to-new conversion guide is attached as Exhibit 4.4 A list of the proposed Industry Code rules that differ (other than in numbering) from corresponding rules in the proposed Customer Code is attached as Exhibit 5.